Program in Occupational Therapy

 General Description of Responsibilities:

 Serves as director of the Division of Research in the Program in Occupational Therapy.
 Provides research leadership, general supervision and guides the development of early and mid-career investigator track faculty.
 Encourages and supports senior University faculty to serve as mentors for Rehabilitation and Participation Science (RAPS) PhD students.
-Develops, evaluates and provides general supervision to investigator track faculty, supervises staff and develops and implements programs and procedures to support the effective and productive activities necessary to advance the science of occupational therapy and participation to further rehabilitation at Washington University and in local, national and international scientific communities.
+Develops, evaluates and provides general supervision to investigator track faculty.
+Supervises research staff.
+Develops and implements programs and procedures to support the effective and productive activities necessary to advance the science of occupational therapy and participation.
+Furthers the scientific rehabilitation agenda at Washington University and actively participates in local, national and international scientific communities.

 Accountability and Responsibilities:

-The director of the Division of Research reports to the Elias Michael Executive Director and is a member of the Program Management Team of the Program in Occupational Therapy.
+The director of the Division of Research reports to the Elias Michael Executive Director and is a member of the Program Division Director Team.
 The director of the Division of Research is responsible for proposing and maintaining the Division of Research budget(s) and procedures that help ensure that the Program operates in concert with its mission and achieves the expected strategic objectives and revenues.
 This involves the development of key administrative plans, personnel and organizing the Division’s activities to provide the financial base and systems to operate in an increasingly changing research funding, policy and educational environment.

 - Contributes knowledge to the evolving fields of occupational therapy and rehabilitation and participation science.

-- Builds and funds his/her laboratory, conducts scientific research, and trains and mentors master’s, doctoral and PhD students.
+- Builds and funds his/her laboratory, conducts scientific research, and trains and mentors clinical doctoral and PhD students.

 - Links translational knowledge and regularly disseminates that knowledge in juried publications and national and international venues.